What is Yoga?

 A sense of calm.

-What to expect in your first yoga class
+What should I expect in my first yoga class?

 You will be introduced to some new poses which can be modified to fit your needs.
 Yoga is more than just meditating and breathing and can provide as challenging a workout as you need.
 You will be surprised how quickly your strength and flexibility will increase and poses that you experienced as challenging in the beginning, become accessible and enjoyable.